 What should you expect when you find out your spouse or significant other has had an affair?
 Your life has been turned upside down.
 One minute life seems normal, everything seems okay.
 The next minute your life is shattered.
 Life as you know it is completely different.
 Will life ever feel okay again?
-Will you ever be able to sleep, eat, or feel joy again?
-Will you ever feel like a family again?
+I don’t think I will you ever be able to sleep, eat, or feel joy again.
+When will the day we feel like a family again?
 It is expected for these questions to lay heavy on your heart.
 Although not every situation is the same, if you have recently found out that your spouse has been unfaithful, here are a few feelings you can expect. . .

 You Will Not Feel Normal For A Minimum Of Six Months

 Let me add, six months is a low estimation.
 Most of your days you will feel like a zombie.
 You are going to forget kids school activities, meetings at work, or even to eat meals.
 There will be in a fog that will keep you from functioning even close to the level you once did.
 There are very few pains in this world worse than the feeling of betrayal, especially from the person you are closest to in this world.